jeanpierobom/jeanpierobom.github.io/_posts/2019-02-05-project-a-tutorial.md

 react-native init vimeo_react_native
 ```

-At this point it is possible to run the project on the emulator.
+At this point, it is possible to run the project on the emulator.

 ```
 cd vimeo_react_native/